-After estimating the level of integration of the variables the next step is to find the short run and long run dynamics relationship among the variables of interest.
-For that we apply the bound test approach within the framework of Autoregressive Disttrubted lag (ARDL) model purposed by Pesaran et al. (2001) to investigate the presence of cointegration among the variables.
+After calculating the level of integration of the variables the next step is to check the long-run and long-run dynamics relationship between the variables of interest.
+For this purpose we apply the bound test approach within the framework of Autoregressive Distributed lag (ARDL) model purposed by Pesaran et al. (2001) to investigate the presence of cointegration among the variables.

-The methodology of bound test is chosen for multiple of reasons. (i) ARDL avoids the problem of level of integration of same order as connected with Johansen likelihood approach (1990). (ii) The conventional cointegration approach followed by stock and Watson (1988), Johansen and Juselius (1990) is best for large small size data while, bound test procedure is best for estimating the small size study Pesaran et al. (2001). (iii) At the same time, we run the parameters of short run and long run of the model. (iv)The variables must be assumed endogenous. (v) This technique provides Un-biased estimates of the long run and suitable t-statistics (Harris and Sollis, 2003).
+The methodology of bound test is chosen for multiple of reasons.

+- (i) ARDL avoids the problem of level of integration of same order as connected with Johansen likelihood approach (1990). - (ii) The conventional cointegration approach followed Johansen and Juselius (1990) is best for large small size data while, bound test procedure is best for estimating the small size study. - (iii) At the same time, we run the parameters of short run and long run of the model.

+- (iv) The variables must be assumed endogenous. - This technique provides Un-biased estimates of the long run and suitable tstatistics.

-To apply the bound test procedure the following ARDL will be estimated to find the cointegration relationship between economic growth, FDI, TO, TD, INF, DS and GCF, we specify the following model:
+To apply the bound test procedure the following ARDL will be estimated to find the cointegration relationship between Economic Growth (EG), Foreign Direct Investment (FDI), Total Debt (TD), Inflation (INF), Domestic Saving (DS) and Gross Capital Formation (GCF), we specify the following model: